mrvanes/simplesamlphp-module-error/README.md

 SimpleSAMLphp SAML ErrorResponse generator

 This package can be used to generate SAML ErrorResponses in a controlled way.
-Useful when testing SP Error handing.
+Useful when testing SP Error handling.

 Configuration